-While there are more data points to take into account, using a combination of size, growth, profitability and reachability will let you arrive at simple, but powerful conclusions.
+While there are more data points to consider, combining size, growth, profitability, and reachability will let you arrive at simple, but powerful conclusions.
 Targeting can be made even more accurate, however, the resource cost rises in tandem.
 For many businesses, the three data points above will be enough.

 Once the other two steps are completed, a natural question arises – how to best position the product or service?
 The goal of positioning is to connect with the audience on a personal level and, possibly more importantly, set yourself apart from the competition.

 Before getting onto the three important factors of positioning, it’s important to note the communication part.
-Every positioning is done through some type of content that should resonate with the audience.
-Using buyer persona’s or, at the least, analyzing the reasons and feedback provided by customers will let you craft more enticing communication.
+Every positioning is done through some content that should resonate with the audience.
+Using buyer persona or, at the least, analyzing the reasons and feedback provided by customers will let you craft more enticing communication.

 When only positioning is taken into account, however, there are three important factors to be considered: